greenpepperto/GreenPepperCup/RULEBOOK.md

 Green Pepper Cup is a Counter-Strike 2 competition held from 3 to 6 December 2026 at NOVEZERO LAN , Vila Nova de Gaia, Portugal.

-The competition is open to the Global region in accordance with Valve's regional eligibility rules.
+The competition is open to the Global region in accordance with Valve's Tournament Operation Requirements.

 The tournament consists of two offline stages: